HolmesBryant/wijit-tester/README.md

 More instructions will come ... eventually.

+## Features
+- Use as a web component or just import the WijitTestRunner class and use pure javascript.
+- When used as a web component, write your tests within jsdoc (docblock) style comments right in your code instead of writing seperate test scripts.

 This is a test runner and (optional) web component that tests web components.
 The tests are not written in a seperate file, but rather in docblock style comments in the code itself.

 **The component must be importable, meaning there must be an "export" statement before the component definition.**